Florida–LSU football rivalry: Game results

-The series is tied, 33–33–3.
-The longest winning streak in the series is held by Florida, with nine victories from 1988 to 1996.
-LSU's longest winning streak is four, from 1977 to 1980 and from 2019 to 2022.

-The road team in the series has been unusually successful in recent years.
-Since the 2001 game inclusive, the home team in the series has posted a record of 11–11.
-Florida has won two and LSU has won three national titles during that time period and have boasted impressive home records against other opponents.

 Notable games

 1937: First meeting

 The first game in the series was a 19–0 victory for LSU at Tiger Stadium on September 25, 1937.
 It was the opening game of the season and played in front of a crowd of 15,000.
 LSU was the defending SEC champion, while Florida was coming off a 4–6 season in 1936.
 Both teams were coached by men who were later inducted into the College Football Hall of Fame: Bernie Moore for LSU and Josh Cody for Florida.
 Tigers sophomore quarterback Young Bussey provided most of the team's offense, scoring two touchdowns and kicking the only successful extra point.
 One of LSU's three pass completions in the game was a 40-yard strike from Bussey to future Hall of Fame end Ken Kavanaugh that put them at the Florida 2-yard line.
 Two other pass attempts were intercepted by Florida's Walter "Tiger" Mayberry, a star on both offense and defense.
 LSU out-gained Florida in rushing yards 273–51, passing yards 73–0 (Florida attempted only one pass in the game, which fell incomplete), and converted 18 first downs to Florida's 3.